 "This is the first pool that we have built and that we control," Lee said.
 "This is the culmination of 17 years of hard work."

-(Continued on page 3)
+Said John Beaudion, the cen-(Continued on page 3)

 Students compete and learn in Summer Street Olympics programs

 By ALLISON MARTIN

 During the sweltering summer months, parents are facing the challenge of finding enriching activities for their children.